 Informal meetings and group visits are held at our Norman Fisher Observatory.
 It is also open to the public (see below) on Saturday evenings from autumn to early summer.
 Opening times vary by season and arrangement but typically we open from around 7:30 p.m. to 8:30 p.m., until late.

 Below lists current and standing information; please see the Events page for forthcoming and past openings.

-The last public opening was on Saturday the 22nd September when many visitors saw the planets Saturn and Mars, the Moon and several deep sky objects.
+The last public opening was on Saturday the 3rd November when we saw the planets Mars, Uranus and Neptune, and several deep sky objects.

 Notification of all openings are given here, our forum, Facebook and a message on this telephone: 020 8668 9642.

 Facilities at the observatory are hot water for drinks and wireless broadband Internet.
 A reminder that there is no parking at the observatory itself; visitors are asked to park at the off-road parking area just 4 minutes walk away at the RAF Kenley Tribute.
 We have hot water for drinks (please bring everything else) and wireless broadband, but no heating at the observatory.

 Parking: whilst there is none at the observatory itself there is some free off-road parking at the Kenley Aerodrome Memorial a few hundred metres to the south and just 4 minutes walk away.
 For all other off-road parking please check for local restrictions before departing.
 Unfortunately our society is no authority on parking and all responibility is with the visitor.
 For disabled access please inform us for arrangements.
 Postcode for the observatory is: CR8 5EP